learningequality/studio/README.md

 ## Developer Instructions

 Follow the instructions below to setup your dev environment and get started.

-Note: We do have [instructions](https://github.com/learningequality/studio/blob/develop/docs-developer/docker_setup.md) for setting up your environment using [docker](https://www.docker.com/), but this is currently a work in progress.
-In the meantime, please follow the instructions below.
+(Note: We do have [instructions](https://github.com/learningequality/studio/blob/develop/docs-developer/docker_setup.md) for setting up your environment using [docker](https://www.docker.com/), but this is currently a work in progress.)

 ### 0. Get the code

   - Fork the [studio repo](https://github.com/learningequality/studio) to create a copy of the studio repository under your own github username.

-    cd <project directory>
+    cd [project directory]
-    git clone git@github.com:<yourusername>/studio.git
+    git clone git@github.com:[yourusername]/studio.git

   - The folder `<project directory>/studio` now contains the latest Studio code.
   - For more information on using git, please check out [these instructions](https://github.com/learningequality/studio/blob/develop/docs-developer/git_setup.md)